NeilMacMullen/Textrude/doc/gettingStarted.md

 # Getting started

-*The easiest way to get started with Textrude and Scriban is to play with TextrudeInteractive but if you want to charge ahead and use the commmand-line tool, refer to TODO*
+*The easiest way to get started with Textrude and Scriban is to play with TextrudeInteractive but if you want to charge ahead and use the commmand-line tool, refer to the build-system integration documentation*

 ## Understanding the template flow